Blended Learning Transformation

 BlendLT Workshop Series

-TLT provides a formal workshop series for faculty on how to design and deliver blended courses.
+TLT provides a formal workshop series for faculty on how to design and deliver blended/hybrid courses.
 It includes resources, cohort-based learning, instructional design, and multimedia support as faculty redesign their course.
-Additional “train-the-trainer” support is included for programs that want to adopt blended learning on a larger scale.
+Additional “train-the-trainer” support is included for programs that want to adopt blended/hybrid learning on a larger scale.

 BlendLT Learning Path